informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

     all heights
 - *peerTimeStamp*: stores for each peer the last time a block was received
-- *pendingTime*: stores for each peer the last time a block was requested
+- *pendingTime*: stores for a given height the time a block was requested
 - *peerRate*: stores for each peer the rate of received data in Bytes/second

 ### Auxiliary Functions